 Applying for a visa for the United Kingdom

-Before moving to the UK, you will need to determine the appropriate visa for your situation and undergo the relevant application process.
+Before moving to the UK, you’ll need to determine the appropriate visa for your situation and understand the application requirements.
+It’s best to apply well before your intended travel date, as processing times can be unpredictable, and delays may arise.

 Permanent residence in the United Kingdom

-If you want to remain in the United Kingdom for the long term, you will need to apply for permanent residence.
-To do so, you must have lived legally in the UK for a certain length of time (usually five years) before you can apply, depending on the category of visa you currently possess.
+Permanent residence in the United Kingdom requires applying for indefinite leave to remain (ILR).
+Currently, you must have lived legally in the UK for five years before you can apply, depending on your visa category.

-Generally, you must have lived in the UK continuously for five years to qualify for ILR, but spouses of British citizens can apply for ILR after three years.
+Under current rules, you must generally have lived in the UK continuously for five years to qualify for ILR, although spouses of British citizens can apply after three years.
 You cannot have been outside the UK for longer than six months at any time during the relevant period.
+It’s beneficial to demonstrate strong ties to the UK – for example, owning property or running a business.

 Permanent residents who only spend short periods in the UK may risk losing their ILR status.
-To avoid this, it’s best to consider applying for British citizenship as soon as possible, usually a year after being granted ILR status.
+To avoid this, consider applying for British citizenship as soon as possible, usually a year after being granted ILR status.

 EU Settlement Scheme

-In the wake of Brexit, if you’re an EU, EEA, or Swiss national living in or moving to the UK, you must check whether you need a visa or work permit.
-The GOV.UK website has a ‘Brexit checker’ where you can get immigration information personalised to your needs.
+If you’re an EU, EEA, or Swiss national living in or moving to the UK, check whether you need a visa or work permit using the GOV.UK ‘Brexit checker’ for personalised immigration information.

-The EU Settlement Scheme allows EU, EEA, and Swiss nationals and their family to continue living in the UK and receive the same rights as they had pre-Brexit.
-Generally, this scheme applies if you were already living in the UK by 31 December 2020.
-As such, you must check the latest regulations for the EU Settlement Scheme and whether you are eligible to apply.
+The EU Settlement Scheme allows EU, EEA, and Swiss nationals and their families to continue living in the UK with the same rights they had pre-Brexit.
+This generally applies if you were already living in the UK by 31 December 2020.
+The new UK–EU Strategic Partnership announced in May 2025 introduces additional cooperation measures, including a potential youth mobility scheme for 18-to-30-year-olds.

 Useful links